Skip to content

 When to choose jQuery

-Choose jQuery when your primary concern is performance and accessibility.
+Choose jQuery when your primary concern is accessibility and performance.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose OWL Carousel

-Choose OWL Carousel when your primary concern is server response time.
+Choose OWL Carousel when your primary concern is server response time and security.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built